Ternary and quaternary positroids: Main results

 \begin{cor} Let $P$ be a ternary positroid and $w$ be equal to the number of non-binary $3$-connected components of $P$.
 Then, $|\Omega_P| = 4^w$. \end{cor}

-\begin{proof} By Theorem~\ref{thm:pos-tern}, a ternary positroid can be decomposed via direct sums and 2-sums into circuits, cocircuits, and positroids isomorphic to $\mathcal{W}^r$ for some $r \geq 2$.
-By Propositions~\ref{prop:direct-sum-class-decomp},~\ref{prop:2sum-class-decomp} this corresponds directly to a decomposition of the envelope class.
-By Theorem~\ref{thm:pos-graphic}, The envelope classes of the circuits and cocircuits have cardinality 1, and those of the whirls have cardinality 4.
+\begin{proof} By Theorem~\ref{thm:pos-tern-minor}, a ternary positroid can be decomposed via direct sums and 2-sums into circuits, cocircuits, and positroids isomorphic to $\mathcal{W}^r$ for some $r \geq 2$.
+By Propositions~\ref{prop:direct-sum-class-decomp} and ~\ref{prop:2sum-class-decomp}, this corresponds directly to a direct sum and $2$-sum decomposition of the envelope class.
+By Theorem~\ref{thm:pos-graphic} and Corollary~\ref{cor:pos-whirl-class}, the envelope classes of the circuits and cocircuits have cardinality $1$, and those of the whirls have cardinality $4$.
 Therefore, there are $4^w$ matroids in the envelope class, where $w$ is the number of non-binary $3$-connected components of $P$. \end{proof}